tuankhoin/server-system-learning/README.md

 * Ad-hoc command: direct command to perform an action.
 * Playbook: perform a series of commands on chosen servers.
 Very useful for repeated tasks.

 Ansible has already have its own document guide.
 For basic learning, you can visit [Ansible User Guide](https://docs.ansible.com/ansible/latest/user_guide/index.html).
-For more simplified instruction, see [this tutorial](https://serversforhackers.com/c/an-ansible-tutorial).
+For a more simplified instruction, see [this tutorial](https://serversforhackers.com/c/an-ansible-tutorial).

 Here, I will just note down on problems upon learning Ansible that I have approached and solved using external search outside the document.
 Treat this as a troubleshooting checklist for beginners to save your time.